caphilpott/Web-Design-Challenge_Profile/README.md

 ## Web-Design-Challenge
 Web Page Dashboard design and execution

-This effort allowed for the development and publication of 7 web pages highlighting our analysis of certain weather data and the Earth'latitude.
+This effort allowed for the development and publication of 7 web pages highlighting our analysis of certain weather data relative to the Earth's latitude.

 The landing/home page was I starting point for my work.
 I also made sure each of the pages had an landing link so that browsers could return to the home page at any time.